Spurious Feature Diversification Improves Out-of-distribution Generalization

 \subsection{Deep neural networks learn different features}

-In Section~\ref{sect:under_stand_avg}, we have shown that the pre-trained and fine-tuned uses different features and the averaged model can ultilize more diverse features.
-Actually, \cite{allen2020towards} provides empirical evidence (e.g., Figure 3 and 4 in \cite{allen2020towards}) supporting the use of diverse features by different deep neural networks with same archetecture, even when trained on the same datasets (with different initialization).
+In Section~\ref{sect:under_stand_avg}, we have shown that the pre-trained and fine-tuned uses different features and the averaged model can utilize more diverse features.
+Actually, \citep{allen2020towards} provides empirical evidence (e.g., Figure 3 and 4 in \citep{allen2020towards}) supporting the use of diverse features by different deep neural networks with same architecture, even when trained on the same datasets (with different initialization).
 We add their empirical observations in Figure~\ref{fig:allen_zhu_image} for easy of reference.